 The goal of Villages is to help people do what they love, rather than what they fear they must.

 Many of us struggle with the contradiction between what we want to do, and and what we need to do to earn money to live.
-Rather than change our hearts to suit what money asks of us, we want to change money to suit what is in our hearts.
+Rather than change our hours credit limit to suit what money asks of us, we want to change money to suit what is in our hours credit limit.

 We want to create a system of interconnected, overlapping economic villages, where personal relationships take precedence over numbers, and each person is supported in following their passion.

 When we use regular money, we are participating in a system of tokens whose supply is centrally managed for the purposes of:

 In other words, those who issue the money work to ensure that it finds its way into hands that are going to accomplish these goals.
 Notably absent are goals that actually matter to most of us, such as: